Level Up: Starting an Agency with the Licensed Only Agent (LOA) Model

 That's a key difference – if I'm the agent, I want that business to be mine.

-I do think the agent should be protected in the business they bring.
+I personally think the agent should be protected in the business they bring.
 They should own it and have the right to do with it what they want.

 When the agent retires or if they have a change of heart and decide they don't like it, they have a block of business worth something.
 There ought to be a buyout agreement.